MediaComem/comem-travel-log-ionic-setup/README.md

 ### Log out

 You should also add a UI component to allow the user to log out.
-As an example, we will display a logout button in the title bar of the trip creation screen.
+**As an example**, we will display a logout button in the title bar of the trip creation screen.

 > This is **only for example**.
 In your real project, you might want to put this logout button in a more appropriate location...
 Just sayin'